Endpoint Insights is Information

-From the list, you can probably guess that we are adding additional data about Applications and Packages that are deployed in your environment.
-We are also adding information about Monitors – the type and resolution.
+From the list, you can probably guess that Endpoint Insights adds additional data about Applications and Packages that are deployed in your environment.
+It also adds information about Monitors – the type and resolution.
 As well, you can see what Local Groups and Local Users are on your computers.
 There’s information about ODBC and Shares.
 You can tell if SQL is installed on a computer and how many Databases exist.
-We also explore Mapped Drives as well as Mapped Printers.
-Using this data and adding details that exist natively in ConfigMgr, we have over 200 reports that give you new insights into your environment.
+It also reveals Mapped Drives as well as Mapped Printers.
+Using this data and adding details that exist natively in ConfigMgr, Endpoint Insights provides over 200 reports that give you new insights into your environment.

 Endpoint Insights Dashboard

-We’ve also added a new Endpoint Insights dashboard into Right Click Tools.
-This dashboard will show you information, from some selected reports, right in your ConfigMgr console.
-And, wait for it…
+There is also a new Endpoint Insights dashboard built into Right Click Tools.
+This dashboard will show you information from selected reports right in your ConfigMgr console.
+And, wait for it . . .

 You can even run Right Click Tools actions directly from the reports!
 As you can see in the screenshot below, the actions are revealed by clicking your left mouse button.
 Yes, we know… it’s not quite Right Click Tools when you click on the left mouse button.

 What can I do with Endpoint Insights?

-Check out the two examples below: one related to security and the other to computer replacement budget planning.
-These are just two of the 200+ reports that are included with Endpoint Insights.
+Below you will find examples highlighting two of the 200+ reports that are included with Endpoint Insights.
 These reports are possible because of the information that Endpoint Insights adds to your Configuration Manager environment.